ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/private-key.jwk}}
 Figure: BBS private key in JWK format

-There is no key shared for presentation proofs.
+There is no additional prover key necessary for presentation proofs.

 ### Issuance

-Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.4.1], using the issuer's BLS12-381 G2 key pair (as `SK` and `PK`), along with desired protected header and payloads (as the octets header and the octets array messages).
+Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.4.1].
+This operation utilizes the issuer's BLS12-381 G2 key pair as `SK` and `PK`, along with desired protected header and payloads as the octets header and the octets array messages.

 The octets result of this operation forms the issuance proof, to be used along with the protected header and payloads to serialize the JWP.

-For example, the following figures show an issued JWP:
+As an example, consider following protected header and array of payloads:

 <{{./fixtures/template/bbs-issuer-protected-header.json}}
-Figure: Issuer protected header
+Figure: Example issuer protected header

 <{{./fixtures/template/bbs-issuer-payloads.json}}
-Figure: Issuer payloads (formatted as JSON array)
+Figure: Example issuer payloads (as members of a JSON array)

+These components along with the private issuer key previously given would be representable in the following serializations:

 <{{./fixtures/build/bbs-issuer.json.jwp}}
 Figure: Issued JWP (JSON serialization)